Rand-ludtke/rand-dnd/content/towns and cities/GoldFall/Buildings.md

 #### **The Harborview District**

-A district that boasts some of the best views of the harbor, with waterfront estates and luxurious facilities for the wealthy and influential.

 - **[[The Shimmering Scales]]**
     A high-end jewelry and gem store, perfect for purchasing valuable, ocean-themed treasures.
 - **[[The Nautical Knot]]**